 By: Marilyn L. Davis

 Her mother wanted her to be more outgoing and social, but in her opinion, what her mother wanted was for her to become silly.
-When her mother would give her examples of how to behave, she honestly judged the examples of correct behaviors as fake.
+When her mother would give her examples of how to behave, she honestly judged those behaviors as fake.

 She wasn’t inclined to pretend.
 It took too much energy, and she tried making those noises once while looking in the mirror in the hall.
 She didn’t like how her face looked like a stranger.

-But she did enjoy watching those girls at church services.
-How they seemed to find anything funny when there were boys around.
+But she did enjoy watching those girls at church services, how they seemed to find anything funny when there were boys around.
 But as far as she could tell, the boys weren’t doing anything funny.
-In fact, most of the time they were doing something dumb.
-Why would anyone laugh at dumb?
+Most of the time, they were doing something dumb.
+Why would anyone laugh at stupid?

 She usually stayed at her locker a little longer to listen and watch.
-She didn’t get involved; mostly because she didn’t see the point.
-She had never been on a date and felt left out, and that irritated her about herself.
-She knew to get a date; she’s have to act like Amanda, Julie, and Martha, and she couldn’t bring herself to be phony.
+She didn’t get involved, mostly because she didn’t see the point since she had never been on a date and felt left out of the conversations.
+That irritated her about herself.
+She knew to get a date; she has to act like Amanda, Julie, and Martha, and she couldn’t bring herself to be phony.

 All that before she could even say, “Hello”.

-She wasn’t sure if she should send him to the pasture where the party was going to be, or if she should invite him into the kitchen.
-She opted for the kitchen and they sat in awkward silence until her mother came in and asked about his folks.
+She wasn’t sure if she should send him to the pasture where the party would be or if she should invite him into the kitchen.
+She opted for the kitchen, and they sat in awkward silence until her mother came in and asked about his folks.
 John told her mother that his mom was glad he was socializing.
-She thought he looked embarrassed saying that, so she leaned over and told him that her mother was behind this social occasion.
+She thought he looked embarrassed saying that, so she leaned over and said to him that her mother was behind this social occasion.

-Not knowing what else to do she told him that she liked the library with all the knowledge that the authors shared, and how her grandfather donated books when the family was finished reading them.
-John told her that he got one of the family books and her name was in it, so he knew what kind of books she liked.
+Not knowing what else to do, she told him that she liked the library with all the knowledge that the authors shared and how her grandfather donated books when the family finished reading them.
+John said to her that he got one of the family books and her name was in it, so he knew what kind of books she liked.

-It finally dawned on her that John looked smitten, or bitten, she couldn't remember what her mother called it, but that if a boy looks at you like he’s just seen you for the first time and smiles a lopsided goofy grin, that’s when you knew.
+When John pulled her close to dance, she thought he looked smitten or bitten, she couldn't remember what her mother called it, but it was like they just saw you for the first time and smiled a lopsided goofy grin.
+Click To Tweet

 Well, John did look goofy.
-But he also looked safe and familiar and she remembered some book reports he gave in class and she liked the same kinds of books, so she risked asking him which dances he had learned and would he teach her before everyone got there and she looked foolish.
+But he also looked safe and familiar, and she remembered some book reports he gave in class, and she liked the same kinds of books, so she risked asking him which dances he had learned and would he teach her, so she didn’t look foolish.

-He moved her out from the table and put pressure on her waist, and for once, she didn’t even notice the scratchy material.
+He put pressure on her waist, and for once, she didn’t even notice the scratchy material.
 This felt fun.
-Now, she’d never thought of a feeling as fun, but this was.
+Now, she’d never thought of a feeling like fun, but this was.
 She tilted her head back and realized that it was like she was seeing John for the first time, too.

 She didn’t care that her curls were drooping, that her dress made crinkly noises when she moved, or that she stepped on John’s shiny shoes.
-All she knew was that she understood why girls twittered and giggled and it was the most amazing feeling.
+All she knew was that she understood why girls twittered and giggled, and it was the most fantastic feeling.

 You’ll understand this quote as you grow in our family:

 “The groove is so mysterious.
-We’re born with it and we lose it and the world seems to split apart before our eyes into stupid and cool.
+We’re born with it, and we lose it, and the world seems to split apart before our eyes into stupid and cool.
 When we get it back, the world unifies around us, and both stupid and cool fall away.
 I am grateful to those who are keepers of the groove.
-The babies and the grandmas who hang on to it and help us remember when we forget that any kind of dancing is better than no dancing at all.” ― Lynda Barry,
+The babies and the grandmas who hang on to it and help us remember when we forget that any kind of dancing is better than no dancing at all.” ― Lynda Barry, One Hundred Demons

 Love, Nana Jane

-Sometimes, we have a character living in our head, and we finally give them voice.
-Sometimes, we write what we wished we’d said at the time.
-Sometimes, age gives us the wisdom to put into words what we didn’t know at the time.
+Sometimes, we have a character living in our head, and we finally give them a voice, or we wish we’d said something like we’ve written, or we finally have the wisdom to write what we didn’t know at the time.